 4.4.3.
-Simulation run
+Launching a simulation

 Once a simulation definition is ready, users can execute it.

 The effective execution order of the simulation modules is determined by openSF, based on the input/output dependencies - see Section 4.4.3.1.1 for further details.